As new and/or soon-to-be believers, we soon must face the unenviable position of selecting and attending a new church. We must go church shopping.

 So what considerations go into church shopping?
 We must be careful that we do not forgo the fundamentals in our selection.

-Beyond pastor selection, what other considerations are there?
+What other considerations are often there?

 - Is the church conveniently located?

-- Does the church have convenient service times?
+- Are there convenient service times?

 - Is the parking situation convenient?